 Estimated reading time: 5 minutes

-The importance of your intimate attachments and connections to others cannot be emphasised enough.
+The importance of our intimate attachments and connections to others cannot be emphasised enough.
 John Bowlby, the father of attachment theory, studied attachments for his whole life.
 His opinion was that your intimate attachments to other human beings are the hub around which your life revolves.

 His research, and that of his students Mary Ainsworth and Mary Main, showed that attachment patterns begin when we are infants. because of this, they can continue throughout life.
 But problematic attachment patterns can be changed and healed by learning emotional regulation skills, practicing self-soothing and learning emotion coaching skills.